-In order to make students’ experiences abroad as happy, healthy and safe as possible, and in order to make their transition back to Carnegie Mellon as seamless as possible, OIE has instituted several policies that all students must follow in order to study abroad during their time at Carnegie Mellon.
-These administrative procedures and the procedures laid out by the study abroad program/host institution are a large part of the planning and preparation process.
+In order to make students’ experiences abroad as happy, healthy and safe as possible, and in order to make their transition back to Carnegie Mellon as seamless as possible, OIE has instituted several policies that all students must follow in order to study abroad during their time at CMU.
+These administrative procedures, and the procedures laid out by the study abroad program or host institution, are a large part of the planning and preparation process.

-All students, regardless of the study abroad opportunity chosen must attend a Pre-Departure Orientation and submit all required forms in order to be registered for study abroad and receive transfer credit upon return.
-Students must have adequate health insurance coverage during their time abroad and an International Student Identification Card (ISIC).
-All international travel requires a valid passport and many countries also require a visa.
+All students, regardless of the study abroad opportunity chosen, must attend a Pre-Departure Orientation and submit all required forms in order to be registered for study abroad and receive transfer credit upon return.
+Students must have adequate health insurance coverage during their time abroad and have a valid passport.
+In addition, many countries also require a visa.

 - Visit CMU’s The Bridge: https://cmu.collegiatelink.net/organization/studyabroad/events

-- Study Abroad Transfer Credit (SATC) Form: Document classes to be taken abroad and Carnegie Mellon equivalents.
+- Study Abroad Transfer Credit (SATC) (pdf) form: Use this form to document classes to be taken abroad and their Carnegie Mellon equivalents.
 Obtain signatures from the appropriate departments.
-This form is not available online.
-Students may only receive this form by attending Pre-Departure.
+Learn more about transfer credit.

 - Study Abroad Information & Agreement Contract: Read and sign this legal document.

 - Study Abroad Release: Read and sign this legal document.